 The green anaconda is downright the world’s heaviest snake weighing in at an average of 300 pounds, and it is arguably the world’s largest snake – measuring up to 25 feet in length.

-The green anaconda is non-venomous but none the less dangerous.
+The green anaconda is non-venomous but that makes it none the less dangerous.
 It kills its prey by crushing and constricting – wrapping around its monstrous body and squeezing to destruction.
-Usually, the poor creature dies by cardiac arrest resulting from lack of bloodflow to the heart.
+Usually, the victim dies by cardiac arrest resulting from lack of blood flow to the heart.